VirittamoHelsinki/digirasti-2023/README.md

-# Digirasti
+# Digitaitojen oppimisalusta

 (Suomenkielinen dokumentaatio löytyy alempaa)

 This project was created using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html)

-Digirasti is a collection of differen exercises made for Helsingin Työllisyyspalvelut, that are meant for people with little knowledge of using a computer, keyboard and mouse.
+"Digitaitojen oppimisalusta" is a collection of differen exercises made for Helsingin Työllisyyspalvelut, that are meant for people with little knowledge of using a computer, keyboard and mouse.

 This collection contains exercises that contain text editing, typing, filling a form, using mouse and a quiz on basic information security.